Kingdoms of Amalur: Reckoning: Release

-The game project was confirmed in 2007 when production began at Big Huge Games.
-It was re-announced under its "Mercury" title in March 2010 at that year's Game Developer Conference.
+The game project was confirmed in 2007 when production began at Big Huge Games, and re-announced under its "Mercury" title in March 2010 at that year's Game Developer Conference.
 Its final title was announced in June 2010.
 As part of the game's promotion, a crossover was created with Mass Effect 3, with each demo unlocking themed in-game items in the other title.
-A game demo was released in January 2012, but met with criticism due to frequent bugs and lack of polish.
+A game demo released in January 2012 met with criticism due to frequent bugs and lack of polish.
 Schilling apologised in a forum post, noting the demo was created by Electronic Arts using outdated code.
 A soundtrack album featuring Kirkhope's score was released on February 7, 2012.

 Reckoning was published through February 2012; it released on February 7 in North America, February 9 in Australia, and February 10 in Europe.
 A number of special editions with different promotional items and collectables were created in limited supply, with the most expensive Signature Edition including items created or signed by the game's creative leads.
 The game was published in Japan by Spike Chunsoft on September 20.
-A sequel was in pre-production prior to 38 Studios's bankruptcy in 2012, which also led to the closure of Big Huge Games.